allebone/help.omni.af.mil/docs/PEX/Training.md

 3. With changes made here, Effective Msn Rdy Status in LoX and Go/NoGo wil show Calculating.

-Guest Personnel in your Database
+#### Guest Personnel in your Database

-Fol ow these steps when a guest shows up to work with your unit and you want their ARMS data to show up in your PEX database and/or you want to export their training data to ARMS.
+Follow these steps when a guest shows up to work with your unit and you want their ARMS data to show up in your PEX database and/or you want to export their training data to ARMS.
 These steps do not apply for transferring AFTO 781 data.

 NOTE: Obtain an ARMS External Account in order to access each ARMS database that stores data for a guest flier.

 1. Log into PEX as an administrator.

-206

 2. Go to Setup > Squadrons and add a “Guest Flier” squadron.
 Log out of PEX and log back in for changes to take effect.